ApToX/Topics-in-Network-Security/README.md

 # Email Server Antivirus
- The following project was implemnted during a "Mini" Project course at BGU in the subject of Network Security.
+ The following project was implemented during a "Mini" Project course at BGU in the subject of Network Security.
+The topic was email server antivirus.

 ## Setup Instructions: